Well I didn’t. But that got your attention didn’t it?

-- Going completely off-topic to keep your attention in online rallies
+- They go completely off-topic to keep your attention in online rallies.

 Listening to hour-long speeches can be dull (scratch that, it usually is dull).
 Plus, the absence of social pressure in online events can make it even more tempting to disconnect.

 By alternating between speeches and concerts, et cetera, virtual rallies can ensure their audience is hooked throughout the entire event.

 In conclusion they know fully well what they are doing, and although it may seem off course at times, everything has an agenda.

 “The ends justifies the means.” –Niccolò Machiavelli’s The Prince